 The People, Culture and Governance Division provides executive leadership and strategic direction to a diverse range of professional advisory services to enable and support the achievement of NSW Health’s strategic objectives to meet the needs of health service management and delivery in NSW.

 The division is responsible for leading the development, integration and review of capability-based talent management strategies and a values-based cultural framework across NSW Health.
-The division drives the implementation of governance frameworks across the Health cluster, including structures, decision-making processes and control systems.
+The division drives the implementation of governance frameworks across NSW Health, including structures, decision-making processes and control systems.

 In line with managing government relations, the division also supports the Health Chief Executives Forum and the NSW Health Ministerial Advisory Committee.
 The division also supports the NSW Health response to aged care and disability reforms and works with the Australian Government, local health districts and other key providers to influence and respond to reforms in the aged care and disability sectors.

-The Patient Experience and System Performance Division leads the monitoring and management of overall health system performance and coordinates purchasing arrangements with NSW public health services.
+The System Sustainability and Performance Division leads the monitoring and management of overall health system performance and coordinates purchasing arrangements with NSW public health services.
 It is a critical interface with local health districts, specialty health networks, the pillars and other health organisations for understanding and supporting the delivery of high-quality and safe care for the residents of NSW.

 The division’s functions are divided between teams devoted to the system: information and analytics, purchasing, performance support and management.
 The division supports performance improvement strategies and statewide initiatives to improve service delivery.
 It oversees the management of surgery waiting lists, specialist outpatient services, the Hospital in the Home service and emergency access service delivery.
 The division leads the system-level strategy for patient and carer experience